Understanding Debt Consolidation

 Conversely, debt settlement severely limits borrowing options for years, with settled accounts signaling high risk to lenders who may deny applications or charge premium rates.
 The seven-year reporting period means you could be denied for mortgages, face higher insurance premiums, struggle to rent apartments, or lose job opportunities requiring credit checks.

 Many landlords automatically reject applicants with settled debts, and those who approve may require larger security deposits or co-signers.
-Auto lenders may offer financing but at subprime rates of 15-25%, significantly increasing the cost of transportation.
+Auto lenders may offer financing but at subprime rates of 15-25%.
 Even cellphone companies may refuse service contracts, requiring expensive prepaid plans instead.

 Can You Combine Both Strategies?